guo7892000/WorkHelper/README.en.md

 Note: Before 1.02, installation packages are used and require installation; After 1.0.3, use the green package method to decompress and use it.
 *3. The default user is xtadmin with a password of 1.
 After logging in, we can also make modifications.
 *4. Each function has operating instructions.
 We can click on 'Question Book' on the toolbar or 'User Manual' under the 'Help' menu to view it.

+##Common functions:
+Copy data splicing: Copy data from Excel and then customize the splicing!
+Commonly used!!
+Click to copy characters: By configuring, you can click to copy characters or open a directory.
+Commonly used!!
+Table structure SQL generation: includes Excel template generation, reading database to generate table SQL.
+Commonly used!!
+Add, delete, modify, and query SQL generation: Read the database and generate parameterized add, delete, modify, and query SQL.
+Commonly used!!
+Table column character concatenation: Read the column information of the data table for character concatenation.
+Commonly used!!
+Database data SQL generation: Read the database data and generate new data SQL.
+Data Excel formula generation: Quickly generate new data formulas for Excel templates.
+Data Dictionary: Read the column information of the data table, and generate corresponding characters such as SQL query results and SQL query conditions.
+Code file generation: Generate code through custom Excel templates.
+Entity file generation: Generate entity objects for data tables through custom Excel templates.
+Merge script: Merge multiple database scripts into one file.
+Merge two Excel files: By copying the contents of two Excel files and defining conditions to associate and merge data.
+IN List Splicing: Generate an Excel column of data as an IN list.
+Directory character generation: Read all directory or file information under a certain directory.

+##Issue and bug submission
+When submitting a bug issue, please provide a detailed description or screenshot explanation.
+Thank you!
+[Email feedback suggestions or questions]（ guo7892000@126.com ） [WeChat] BreezeeHui